Oceania Cruises: Sonata class

 In April 2024, two 1,450-passenger, 86,000-gross ton ships were ordered from Fincantieri, with the first to be delivered in 2027 and the second to be delivered in 2029.
 In July 2025 Oceania Cruises has confirmed it will double its newbuild order with Fincantieri as two more 1,450-guest ships will debut for the brand in 2032 and 2035, respectively.
+In February 2026 Oceania confirmed a fifth Sonata Class ship has been ordered, due to enter service in 2037.

 These vessels were called "an evolution of the Allura class series" by the shipyard.